ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 Common errors
 =============

-Our example covered one of the most common cases: variables / coordinates that have names that do not match the expected.
+The above example covers one of the most common cases: variables / coordinates that have names that do not match the expected.
 But there are some others that use to appear frequently.
-This section will describe them
+This section describes the most common cases.

 Bad units declared
 ------------------

-Is quite common that a variable declares to be using some units but the data is stored in another.
-This can be solved ovwerwriting the units attribute with the real data units.
+It is quite common that a variable declares to be using some units but the data is stored in another.
+This can be solved by overwriting the units attribute with the actual data units.

 .. code-block:: python